 - 6.28 The Sector-based Work Academy Programme (SWAP) is designed to help Jobcentre Plus claimants build confidence to improve their job prospects and enhance their CV, whilst helping employers in sectors with current local vacancies to fill them.
-SWAP can last up to six weeks and has three main components: - Pre-employment training - Work experience placement - A guaranteed job interview - 6.29 Participants remain on benefits throughout their placement. - 6.30 Only the pre-employment training element in England can be funded through AEB local flexibility, and normally lasts two-three weeks.
-Jobcentre Plus fund the other components and will pay any travel and childcare costs whilst claimants are on the work experience placement. - 6.31 You must record in the evidence pack that you have seen the claimant's SWAP referral notification issued by Jobcentre Plus setting out start date and times for their CPCA AEB funded pre-employment training. - 6.32 SWAP is a separate funding line and is claimed in addition to AEB.
-To claim the funding under this scheme please record the following within the ILR: - Use LDM Code 375 and complete the Benefit Status Indicator (BSI) field to identify that a learner is in receipt of Jobseeker's Allowance (BSI 1), Universal Credit (BSI 4), or Employment and Support Allowance (all categories) (BSI 5). - To claim full funding on these enrolments please use the FFI funding code 1.
+SWAP can last up to six weeks and has three main components: - Pre-employment training - Work experience placement - A guaranteed job interview. - 6.29 Participants remain on benefits throughout their placement. - 6.30 Only the pre-employment training element in England can be funded through AEB local flexibility, and normally lasts two-three weeks.
+Jobcentre Plus fund the other components and will pay any travel and childcare costs whilst claimants are on the work experience placement. - 6.31 You must record in the evidence pack that you have seen the claimant's SWAP referral notification issued by Jobcentre Plus setting out start date and times for their CPCA AEB funded pre-employment training. - 6.32 SWAP is no-longer a separate funding line and is claimed within your existing AEB allocation.
+Funding for SWAP activity may be claimed by recording the following within the ILR: - Use LDM Code 375 and complete the Benefit Status Indicator (BSI) field to identify that a learner is in receipt of Jobseeker's Allowance (BSI 1), Universal Credit (BSI 4), or Employment and Support Allowance (all categories) (BSI 5). - To claim full funding on these enrolments please use the FFI funding code 1.